elozadaj/azteczon/doc/adr/0004-cloud-provider.md

 The cloud provider chosen is Amazon Web Services, as defined in https://aws.amazon.com/serverless/

 ## Consequences
-- Another pop star in a televised quick trip to space.
+- Another pop star in a televised quick trip to "space".